L13/vscode-diff/README.md

 ## Predefined Variables

 * `${workspaceFolder}` - Use the current workspace folder for the diff e.g. '${workspaceFolder}/path/to/folder'
+* `${workspaceFolder:INDEX}` - Use a specific workspace folder by index for the diff e.g. '${workspaceFolder:1}/path/to/folder'
+* `${workspaceFolderBasename:NAME}` - Use a specific workspace folder by name for the diff e.g. '${workspaceFolderBasename:workspace-a}/path/to/folder'.
+If a folder has a closing brace '}' in its name, then the char has to be escaped e.g. '${workspaceFolderBasename:name{1,2\}}'.

 ## Global Keyboard Shortcuts

 macOS

 * `Cmd + L Cmd + L` - Open the diff panel.
+* `Cmd + D` - Add the current paths to favorites.
+Diff panel has to be active editor.

 Windows / Linux

 * `Ctrl + L Ctrl + L` - Open the diff panel.
+* `Ctrl + D` - Add the current paths to favorites.
+Diff panel has to be active editor.

 If the key bindings don't work, please check `Preferences -> Keyboard Shortcuts`.